 The place where electors go to vote.
 Each elector is assigned to a specific polling station, according to his or her residential address.

-The periodic adjustment of electoral district boundaries after a census to reflect population changes.
+The periodic readjustment of electoral district boundaries after a census to reflect population changes.
 Independent electoral boundaries commissions (one for each province) hold public hearings before they redraw the maps.

 An electoral event in which electors are asked to answer "Yes" or "No" to a written question.
 Referendums are used by governments to consult the people on specific issues.
 The most recent federal referendum was in 1992 on a proposal to amend the Constitution.